sunpy/sunpy/docs/guide/data_types/maps.rst

 of methods such as resizing or grabbing a subview.
 See `~sunpy.map.mapbase.GenericMap` for summaries of all attributes and methods.

-:ref:`1.
-Creating Maps` and :ref:`2.
-Inspecting Maps` demonstrate how to create a Map object and view a summary of the data in the object. :ref:`3.
-Map Data` describes how data is stored and accessed in a Map, and :ref:`4.
-Plotting Maps` introduces some basics of visualizing Map data in SunPy. :ref:`5.
-Composite Maps` and :ref:`6.
-Map Sequences` detail how SunPy can handle multiple Maps from similar and different instruments.
-Lastly, :ref:`7.
-Creating Custom Maps` shows how you can create Maps from data sources not supported in SunPy.
+:ref:`creating-maps` and :ref:`inspecting-maps` demonstrate how to create a Map object and view a summary of the data in the object. :ref:`map-data` describes how data is stored and accessed in a Map, and :ref:`plotting-maps` introduces some basics of visualizing Map data in SunPy. :ref:`composite-maps` and :ref:`map-sequences` detail how SunPy can handle multiple Maps from similar and different instruments.
+Lastly, :ref:`custom-maps` shows how you can create Maps from data sources not supported in SunPy.

+.. _creating-maps:

 1. Creating Maps
 ================

-To make things easy, SunPy can download sample data which are used throughout the docs (see :doc:`/examples/acquiring_data/2011_06_07_sampledata_overview`).
+To make things easy, SunPy can download sample data which are used throughout the docs (see the `Sample data overview <https://docs.sunpy.org/en/latest/generated/gallery/acquiring_data/2011_06_07_sampledata_overview.html>`_).
 These files have names like ``sunpy.data.sample.AIA_171_IMAGE`` and ``sunpy.data.sample.RHESSI_IMAGE``.
 To create a `~sunpy.map.Map` from a sample AIA image, type the following into your Python shell: ::